NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

 ### Algorithm

     Set starting values for the parameters randomly.
-    Constrain the parameters for physically possible values (Relative particle energy density not greater than 0.1 and non negative).
+    Constrain the parameters for physically possible values (Relativistic particle energy density not greater than 0.1 and non negative).
     Find the closest minimum value point to those starting values.
     Store the parameter values that correspond to the minimum point.
     Repeat in a recursive manner 150 times.